 Thomas P. Lynch

-Lynch’s subsequent volumes of poetry, including Grimalkin and Other Poems (1994), Still Life in Milford (1998) and Walking Papers (2010), likewise contain elements of the poet's professional and personal life mixed with his ruminations about Irish culture and history.
+Lynch’s subsequent volumes of poetry, including Grimalkin and Other Poems (1994), Still Life in Milford (1998), Walking Papers (2010), and The Sin-Eater: A Breviary (2011), likewise contain elements of the poet's professional and personal life mixed with his ruminations about Irish culture and history.

 A well-known essayist and contributor to publications like the New York Times, the London Times, Newsweek, and Harper’s, Lynch’s essays offer a fascinating peak into a profession few of us have ever imagine.
 The Undertaking: Life Studies from the Dismal Trade (1997) reflects the author's "eloquent, meditative observations on the place of death in small-town life," according to a critic in Kirkus Reviews.
 Lynch's poetic vision is indelibly colored by his undertaking business, and what he sees often contrasts with what lies on the surface.
 Dispelling the myths about people in his trade, Lynch wrote, "I am no more attracted to the dead than the dentist is to your bad gums, the doctor to your rotten innards, or the accountant to your sloppy expense records."
 His profession has provided Lynch not only with a living, but with a unique vantage point from which to observe the entire cycle of life.
 The book won the Heartland Prize for Non-Fiction, the American Book Award, and was a finalist for the National Book Award.

-Bodies in Motion and at Rest: On Metaphor and Mortality (2000) explores Lynch’s Roman Catholic childhood, his family, being a father, and the relationship between "mortuary and literary arts."
+Lynch's prose book Bodies in Motion and at Rest: On Metaphor and Mortality (2000) explores his Roman Catholic childhood and family, being a father, and the relationship between "mortuary and literary arts."
 In 2005 Lynch published Booking Passage: We Irish and Americans, a memoir-travelogue and cultural exploration of the ties that bind two countries with inextricably linked histories.
-His foray into short fiction, Apparition and Late Fictions (2010) addresses themes found in his poetry and essays, offering sensitive portraits of ordinary people coping with grief
+His foray into short fiction, Apparition and Late Fictions (2010) addresses themes found in his poetry and essays, offering sensitive portraits of ordinary people coping with grief.

 Lynch has received numerous awards and grants from the National Book Foundation, the National Endowment for the Arts, the Michigan Council for the Arts and the Irish Arts Council.
 A frequent guest lecturer at universities across North America, the United Kingdom, Ireland and Australia, he is an adjunct professor in creative writing at the University of Michigan-Ann Arbor.
 He divides his time between his home in Milford, Michigan and his ancestral home in Moveen, County Clare, Ireland.